keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 which is now separate from the `lifecycle-operator`.
 Some functionality and behavior has been moved, changed, or renamed.

-Specifically, the `KeptnMetricProvider` CRD replaces the now-deprecated `KeptnEvaluationProvider` CRD.
+Specifically, the `KeptnMetricsProvider` CRD replaces the now-deprecated `KeptnEvaluationProvider` CRD.
 Consequently, you must manually migrate the existing functionality to the `KeptnMetricsProvider` CRD.